Repair Hydraulic Hose With Tape: Is it Feasible?

 When a Taped Repair Might Be Considered (and Its Limitations)

-While I strongly advise against it for high-pressure lines, there might be extremely rare, specific scenarios where a temporary taped “repair” is considered, and only with a full understanding of its severe limitations and risks.
+While I strongly advise against it for high-pressure lines, there may be extremely rare, specific scenarios where a temporary taped “repair” is considered, provided a full understanding of its severe limitations and risks is obtained.

 Extremely Low-Pressure (Non-Hydraulic) Applications: